 How to Do a Carb Up/Cyclical Ketogenic Diet

 There are different ways to do carb ups, all depends on your goals, needs, and your body.
 You would need to experiment with them a bit to find your sweet spot.

 Most people decide to do carb ups during weekends for convenience reasons, as it gives them some more liberty in their food choices when going out with friends or family.

 #2.
-Eating keto Monday to Friday and doing a weekend carb up.
+Following your keto menu from Monday to Friday and doing a weekend carb up.

 #3.
 Eating keto the whole week with a carb up meal on Thursday and on Sunday.

 #4.
 Eating keto all the time and doing an occasional carb up when you feel the need for it (once a week or once a month or every few months).

 Carb cycling is best done in addition to a steady workout routine, as full glycogen depletion before the carb up will give you the best results.

 The carb refeed will then replenish your glycogen stores, which will enhance your performance in the next couple of days, until you deplete them again.
 This will give you the advantage of being able to train harder and will boost up muscle growth.

 Remember one thing: carb ups shouldn’t be an excuse for cheating on keto.
 You shouldn’t use a carb up to stuff your face with whatever high-carb food you might have been craving.

 While a carb up will give you much more flexibility than eating keto, whole foods that have a lower glycemic index will give you the best results (and will provoke less cravings overall).